EfeSidal/Oyuncavi/README.md

 *Oyuncu Avı*

 In this project, we analyze the network connections of users in some games using wirehark and identify the IP addresses, servers and ports used.

-*bu projede bazı oyunlardaki kullanıcıların ağ bağlantılarını wireshark kullanarak analiz edip, kullanılan IP adreslerini, sunucuları ve portları tespit edeceğim.*
+*Bu projede bazı oyunlardaki kullanıcıların ağ bağlantılarını wireshark kullanarak analiz edip, kullanılan IP adreslerini, sunucuları ve portları tespit edeceğim.*

 ---